ryangalea23/truespan/Archive/MACINCLOUD_TESTING_GUIDE.md

 ## How DMG Installation Works

 When you open the DMG:
-1. A window appears showing the TrueSpan Living app icon
+1. A window appears showing the Truespan Neighborhood app icon
 2. An arrow or shortcut to the Applications folder
 3. User **drags** the app icon to Applications (or anywhere else)
 4. Done!
 No password needed